- 1 Bedrooms

 - Private vacation home

-This roomy 1000 sq ft has 1 bedroom 1 bath apartment, and is located on the first floor of a historic home constructed in 1835.
-The home, located 6 blocks from the Market, 1 block from the enchanting modernized Gaillard, and1 block from Marion Square, and is within walking distance to many eateries, bars, and colleges.
-This is an spectacular location!!!!
+This cavernous 1000 sq ft has 1 bedroom 1 bath apartment, and is located on the first floor of a historic home constructed in 1835.
+The home, located 6 blocks from the Market, 1 block from the striking modernized Gaillard, and1 block from Marion Square, and is within walking distance to many eateries, bars, and colleges.
+This is an extraordinary location!!!!

 The unit has is a gourmet chef’s dream kitchen stainless steel appliances (double oven, 6burner, grille, halogen heating lamps), refrigerator, dishwasher, microwave, gas central heat/air, washer/dryer, original heart pine floors throughout and water is included, side piazza and back sun porch, and modest backyard.